 #DigPINS explores digital networks from the perspective that who you interact with, and how you interact, informs and shapes your digital identity.
-We form one network as a group doing #DigPINS together; there is a larger network of all those who have taken #DigPINS in the past at Kenyon and elsewhere, and in interacting with our colleagues at Kenyon College, University of Michigan-Dearborn, and University of Southern Maine, we will branch that network out even further.
+We form one network as a group doing #DigPINS together; there is a larger network of all those who have taken #DigPINS in the past at Kenyon and elsewhere, and in interacting with our colleagues at Kenyon College, the American University in Cairo, Colgate University, and the University of Michigan-Dearborn, we will branch that network out even further.

 Some of our guiding questions this week include:

 - Who do you interact with online?

 - How do you find and join networks?

 - What are the affordances and limitations of particular networks?